realseanla/ntl-mixture-model/README.md

 # ntl-stick-breaking-julia
-A Julia implementation of NTL Stick Breaking models
+A Julia implementation of the NTL mixture model.